IndusAryan/twitter-patches/README.md

 ---
 ### Info:
 These patches are only for educational purpose and personal usages.
 They are safe and don't tamper with any application functionality in a negative way, neither they are capable of it.
 We are not affiliated with Revanced Project.
-Some patches and parts are taken from Crimera and TheRealSwak, So many thanks to them and do star their Repo.
+This Repo also contains patches and parts from the Crimera piko and TheRealSwak, So many thanks to them and do star their awesome Repo.